 Bryn Mawr College is also organizing a bus trip for students, faculty, and staff.

 Fourteen students and three staff members were killed at Douglas High after gunman Nikolas Cruz, 19, opened fire on his classmates with an AR-15 on Feb.
 14, one of a growing list of mass shootings in the United States.

 Politicians, activists, and school-shooting survivors quickly began calling for gun reform.
 Emma Gonzalez, a senior at Douglas, led hundreds in chants of “no more guns” and “not one more” during a large rally days after the shooting.

 Students have since met with Florida Sen. Marco Rubio (R., Fla.), President Trump, and Dana Loesch, a spokeswoman for the National Rifle Association, to address their concerns.

-On Wednesday, the Florida House passed a school-safety bill that is now awaiting approval from Gov. Rick Scott.
+Earlier this month, the Florida House passed a school-safety bill that is now awaiting approval from Gov. Rick Scott.
 The march is an outgrowth of efforts to raise awareness about gun violence and school safety.

 In another event planned as a result of the Florida school shooting, some students and teachers in the region walked out of classes for 17 minutes last week, part of a nationwide observance on the one-month anniversary.